Back to blog

 Before I detail each product, it’s crucial to understand the four core principles that enable this pace.
 Every project I undertake strictly adheres to this framework:

 • Solve a Pain I’ve Personally Endured: My product ideas don't come from abstract market reports.
-They emerge from firsthand experience—whether it was navigating sales at Intellipaat or managing my own content as a creator.
+They emerge from firsthand experience, whether it was navigating B2B sales or managing my own content as a creator.

 • Target Gaps in the Indian Market: Solutions are frequently overpriced, over-engineered, or simply misaligned for the Indian context.
 Building with an India-first lens is a significant strategic advantage.